Fahmiin-Abdullah/hanna-accounting/README.md

 3. Stricter validations on FE and BE on inputs
 4. Extracting some variables into an `env` file like API url
 5. Whitelisting only certain URLs to allow communication with the API (important for prod)
+6. Following better conventions for writing GraphQL based API and FE app - right now is very cookie-cutter and basic